BobbieBarker/graphql_server_demo/README.md

   ```
 Once that is done you'll be able to finish setting up the project and start the server with these commands:

-* mix deps.get
+* `mix deps.get`
-* mix ecto.create
+* `mix ecto.create`
-* mix ecto.migrate
+* `mix ecto.migrate`
-* iex -S mix phx.server
+* `iex -S mix phx.server`

-At this point you should be able to navigate to `http://localhost:4000/graphiql` and explore the graphiql sandbox.
+You should now be able to navigate to `http://localhost:4000/graphiql` and explore the graphiql sandbox.

+## Running the tests

+You'll need to setup a second database and update the `config/test.exs` config file.
+Once you have the test database configuration setup you should run the migrations against it with this command:

+`MIX_ENV=test mix ecto.migrate`

+The tests can then be ran with:

+`mix test`